 - -alias and -keypass options-control access to the newly created key entry.
 The -alias option specifies a tag that is used to access the key entry.
 The -keypass option specifies a corresponding password that protects access to the private key in the key entry. - -keystore and -storepass options-you must always specify these options to access the keystore.
 The -keystore option specifies the location of the keystore file.
 If the option references a non-existent file, keytool creates a new keystore with the given file name (if appropriate).
-The -storepass specifies the password that protects access to the keystore. - 3.
-To generate an X.509 certificate and a matching private key for the server, enter the following command:
+The -storepass specifies the password that protects access to the keystore.

+3. To generate an X.509 certificate and a matching private key for the server, enter the following command:

+'''

-keytool -genkey -dname "CN=Bob, OU=Engineering, O=IONA Technologies, C=IE" -validity 365 -alias bob -keypass password -keystore server.jks -storepass password keytool -export -alias alice -file alice.cert -keystore client.jks -storepass password
+keytool -genkey -dname "CN=Bob, OU=IT, O=ABigBAnk,

+C=IE" -validity 365 -alias bob -keypass password

+-keystore server.jks -storepass password

+'''

-4. To export the client certificate to a file, alice.cert, enter the following command:
+To export the client certificate to a file, alice.cert, enter the following command: